trattner/trattner.github.io/_posts/2021-3-12-compound-action.md

 Learning a new language, writing a novel, playing an instrument, or flying to the moon…we have to build momentum with incremental—often tedious—bursts of effort.

-So much unhappiness and stress can be avoided by merely [committing](https://seths.blog/2014/12/daily/) to the journey.
+So much unhappiness and stress can be avoided by merely [committing](https://seths.blog/2014/12/daily/).
+Ignore the nay-sayers and get moving.
 [Decide once](https://seths.blog/2020/08/drop-in/) to prioritize and focus, for however long it takes.
-Ignore the nay-sayers and get moving.

 The bulletin board at the Chinatown YMCA reminds all the skinny old lovelies on their elliptical machines: